Mitch-P-Analyst/SQL-Project-LHL-Clean/Part 3_starting_with_questions.md

 Answer:

-From the cateogries I have distinuished, while Lifestyle & Apparel products do have significantly high unit sales across cities worldwide and particuarly for USA cities are as the largest country customer, these are primiarly in isolated incidents.
-There does not seem to be a trend product_category types.
+- Lifestyle & Apparel products have significantly high unit sales across cities worldwide
+	- Tthese are primiarly in isolated incidents.
+	- There does not seem to be a trend product_category types.